COVID -19 – Advice on how we are working to help our clients

 If you need to sign documents and your signature needs to be witnessed by us we may ask you to remain outside to sign the documents or may invite you into the hallway of our building.

-We want to keep our staff and clients safe from infection and work safely and request any visitors to our office to observe social distancing.
+We want to keep our staff and clients safe from infection and to work safely and we request any visitors to our office to observe social distancing.

 When an appointment is confirmed our client will be advised at the time of making the appointment that: